AddMELAB/dash_drm/README.md

 Dash-DRM is a web app made with [Plotly Dash](https://plotly.com/dash/) designed for DRM analysis.
-The app is deployed on Heroky at [https://drm-dash-app.herokuapp.com/](https://drm-dash-app.herokuapp.com/).
+A simpler version of the app is deployed on Heroku at [https://drm-dash-app.herokuapp.com/](https://drm-dash-app.herokuapp.com/).
+The Heroku version does not implement orientation prediction for I718 because Tensorflow is too heavy for Heroku's 500 Mb free deployment plan.
+Also, it can only support uploading small DRM datasets for the same reason.

 ## Installation steps